mrworf/iceshelf/README.iceshelf-restore.md

 ## Validating the backup

 `--validate` performs a full validation of the backup without extracting any files.
 Combine with `--repair` to fix corrupted archives if parity files are available.
+If the backup folder contains less-wrapped versions of the chosen files (e.g. leftover `.json` from a prior run), the tool logs a warning and continues using the chosen file (e.g. `.json.gpg`).

 ## Restoring the backup

 Add `--restore` with a folder where you want the backup restored.
 The tool will automatically locate the necessary files based on the provided prefix or file path.
 Extra verification is performed to ensure the archive matches the manifest.
 If a file is present in the archive but not in the manifest, it will error out.
 This is by design to avoid causing unexpected issues after restoring.
+For a single backup, manifest "moved" entries are not applied (only noted in the report); use `--all` with a directory of backups to restore a chain with renames applied.

 **Multiple backups in a folder:** If the path points to a directory that contains more than one backup (different basenames with both `.json` and `.tar`), the tool lists all available backups and exits without restoring.
 When listing, it also reports any gaps in the chain (backups referenced as parent by a manifest but not present in the folder).
 To restore from all of them in chronological order (merged state: final paths, deletes and renames applied), use `--all` together with `--restore`.
 A warning is emitted if the backup chain has gaps (e.g. a manifest references a previous backup that is not in the folder).

 **Conflict handling (`--conflict`):** Before writing any file, the tool checks if the destination path already exists.
-Default is to skip existing files (`skipall`).
-You can set `--conflict replace` to always overwrite, `--conflict skipsame` to skip only when the existing file has the same contents (by checksum) and abort when it differs, or `--conflict abort` to abort the restore on the first existing path.
+Default is `skipsame`: skip if the existing file has the same contents (by checksum), abort if it differs.
+Use `--conflict replace` to always overwrite, or `--conflict abort` to abort the restore on the first existing path.

-**Unexpected files in destination (`--show-extras`):** Use `--show-extras` to have the audit report include a section listing all files present in the restoration folder that were not part of the backup.
-This helps you spot leftovers or stray files.
-The list is written only to the report file, not to the command line.
+**Audit report:** On every restore the tool writes an audit report to the restore destination: `iceshelf-restore-report-YYYYMMDD-HHMMSS.txt`.
+It lists restored files, skipped files, and deleted paths.
+Use `--show-extras` to add a section listing files in the restoration folder that were not part of the backup (helps spot leftovers or stray files).
+The extras list is written only to the report file, not to the command line.

+**Resumable restore:** Both single- and multi-archive restore record progress in `.restore/completed.lst`.
+If you re-run the same restore (e.g. after an interrupt), already-extracted files (matching size) are skipped.
+For a single backup the archive may be decrypted again, but only missing files are restored.

+**Restore temp directory (`--restore-temp-dir`):** Temporary decrypted archives and `completed.lst` are stored under a directory that defaults to `.restore` under the restore destination.
+Use `--restore-temp-dir DIR` to override (absolute path, or relative to the restore destination).
+Applies to both single- and multi-archive restore.

-Note!
-Once the restore process has started, a failure to remove or rename/move an existing file will only cause a warning, restore will still continue.
+Once the restore process has started, a failure to remove or rename an existing file will only cause a warning; the restore continues.

 ## Corrupt backup